TamaTamaGoGo/MCRPi/v.1.0/en/README.md

 # Change Raspi Setting

-you need to change your Raspi Setting.
-At first type sudo raspi-config This is Raspi Setting maneger with CUI.
+(you need to change your Raspi Setting.
+At first type sudo raspi-config This is Raspi Setting maneger with CUI.)
+Feature Update, It will automatically MCRPi will configure to you.

 Next go to Advanced Setting with push keyboard.